 Required Proposed

 Minimum Lot Area per unit (sf) 8,000 sf 72,167 sf

 Individual lots are not

 proposed for this

 development

-Maximum Lot Coverage (%) 25% 70%
+Maximum Lot Coverage (%) 25% 66.8%

 Minimum Front Yard Setback (ft) 35' 25'

 Minimum Side Yard Setback (ft) 15' 15'

-Minimum Rear Yard Setback (ft) 35' 15'
+Minimum Rear Yard Setback (ft) 35' 20'

 Maximum Building Height (ft) 35' 28'

-Parking 62 spaces 75 spaces
+Parking 62 spaces 71 spaces

-(2 spaces per unit plus 1 (44 garage spaces, 12
+(2 spaces per unit plus 1 (52 garage spaces p lus 19

-visitor space per 5 units) tandem spaces, plus 19
+visitor space per 5 units) surface spaces)

-surface spaces)

 The RM-2 zoning district allows up to three-story multi-family buildings, which may include townhouses, two-family dwellings (which require minimum of 8,000 square foot lots), or traditional multi-family buildings.
 The maximum number of units allowed under the RM-2 zoning ordinance is 36 units (based on a minimum of 2,000 square feet of lot area per unit).
 The applicant is proposing 28 units.
-Therefore, this proposal's lot area per unit is 72,167 / 28 = 2,577 square feet per unit.
+Therefore, this proposal's lot area per unit is 72,167 / 26 = 2,775 square feet per unit.

-Table 3 shows a comparison of some elements of the proposed development to other approved multi-unit developments since 2008.
+Table 3 shows a comparison of some elements of the proposed development with other approved multi-unit developments since 2008.
 The requested lot coverage is higher than all of the multi-unit developments approved in the last 14 years.
+(The modifications that had been proposed in the October 24th presentation are shown in parentheses in Table 3.)